GMP vs. GLP: What’s the Difference?

 - Competitive advantage in the market: Since GMP increases production efficiency, reduces manufacturing errors, and increases product quality, the reputation of the GMP-compliant company boosts at the international market.
 This increase in reputation can provide an edge over competitors.

-Below are the general steps to get the GMP certification:
+Below are the general steps to becoming GMP certified:

 - Find an accrediting body and fill out their respective application form for certification by providing all the necessary details and essential data.